 It is also vital that you take legal advice when it comes to drafting these covenants as the law is constantly changing and so you need to ensure that you are protected.

-If you would like any advice in relation to post termination restrictive covenants, please do not hesitate to contact the team for a free confidential chat.
+If you would like any advice in relation to post-termination restrictive covenants, please do not hesitate to contact our Employment & HR team for a free confidential chat.